aimeertaylor/Pv3Rs/README.md

 data intended for analysis using a WHO match-counting algorithm).

-- `plot_simplex()` can be used to visualise per-recurrence probabilities of relapse, recrudescence, and reinfection, or any other probability triplet summing to one.
+- `plot_simplex()` can be used to visualise per-recurrence probabilities of relapse, recrudescence, and reinfection (or any other probability triplet summing to one).

 ## Please be aware of the following points!

-The Pv3Rs R package is not yet peer-reviewed and thus liable to modification.
+The Pv3Rs R package is currently under peer-review and thus liable to modification.
 The model is described in the preprint
 [Taylor, Foo & White, 2022](https://doi.org/10.1101/2022.11.23.22282669), building on a prototype in [Taylor & Watson et al. 2019](https://doi.org/10.1038/s41467-019-13412-x).